New Hampshire

 6.06%

-As of 2018, 6.06% of New Hampshire residents (81.5k people) were born outside of the United States, which is lower than the national average of 13.5%.
-In 2017, the percentage of foreign-born citizens in New Hampshire was 5.94%, meaning that the rate has been increasing.
+As of 2021, 6.06% of New Hampshire residents (83.1k people) were born outside of the United States, which is lower than the national average of 13.6%.
+In 2020, the percentage of foreign-born citizens in New Hampshire was 6.12%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in New Hampshire compared to that of it's neighboring and parent geographies.